 Bishop's Guarantee: Any funds raised over the $33 million goal that are not designated to a specific campaign initiative will be allocated by the bishop to the campaign initiative(s) of greatest need, including the feasibility study initiative of specialized education.

-Click the arrow to the left to see the goals of the campaign.
+Click the arrow to the right to toggle between the results and the goals of the campaign.

 Seminarian Formation ($29 Million)